 - Act IV (ф.
 88, No. 49g [view])

 The same archive also holds his solo piano arrangement of the Introduction (ф.
 88, No. 50) [view].

 The autograph score of the additional Russian Dance (Act III, No. 20a) is now in the Tchaikovsky State Memorial Musical Museum-Reserve at Klin (a1, No. 35).

 The whereabouts of the composer's autograph of the additional Pas de deux (Act III, No. 19) are unknown, although his sketches for the coda are also preserved in the archive of the Tchaikovsky State Memorial Musical Museum-Reserve (a1, No. 225) at Klin.

 In parts of Swan Lake Tchaikovsky used music from his earlier destroyed operas:

 - Act II, No. 13.
 In the Dances of the Swans, the Andante (G-flat major) section of the 5th variation is based on the final duet of Undina and Huldbrandt from Act III of the opera Undina (1869) .

 - Act IV, No. 29.
-The opening 25 bars of the Final Scene are taken from Act III (No. 2) of The Voyevoda.
+The opening 25 bars of the Final Scene are taken from a scene (Act III, No. 2) in The Voyevoda.

 Conversely, some numbers from the ballet were adapted by Tchaikovsky in later works: